pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 For instance, if the name of your resource type is `Person`, enter `People` in the "Plural name" field.

 Select the "Mode" for your resource type.

-You can assign one user account to resources in ":fa3-user: Human" mode.
+In ":fa3-user: Human" mode, you can specify exactly one pretix user account to manage that individual resource.
-You can assign multiple user accounts to a resource in ":fa3-cube: Thing or place" mode.
+You can also add a phone number and address to each individual resource.
+You cannot specify a separate notification email address.

+In ":fa3-cube: Thing or place" mode, you can specify multiple pretix user accounts as managers for each individual resource.
+You can also specify a notification email address.
+You cannot add a phone number or address.

 It is not possible to change the mode after you have created the resource type.

-You can configure emails for "Booking pending confirmation" and for "Booking confirmed" on this page. pretix will send these emails to the email address of the account that manages these resources.
+You can configure the text of emails for "Booking pending confirmation" and for "Booking confirmed" on this page. pretix will send these emails to the email address of the account that manages these resources.
 See [managing individual resources](resources-and-scheduling.md#managing-individual-resources) for more information.